-Police Spies Out Of Lives supports people who are taking legal action against the police around undercover relationships, or who are core participants in the Public Inquiry because of relationships with undercover officers.
-You may be affected directly by these issues, or be one of the many other people, friends, and families, have been affected by this systemic abuse, and this may be why you have arrived at this page.
+Police Spies Out Of Lives supports people who are taking legal action against the police around undercover relationships, or who are Core Participants in the Public Inquiry because of relationships with undercover officers.
+You may have arrived at this page as you have been affected directly by this systemic abuse, or you are friends or family of someone affected.
 We hope the following information may help.

 Please note, as yet the legal system offers no guarantees of justice around these particular issues; we continue to campaign for undercover relationships to be deemed unlawful.
 The solicitors below may be able to advise whether you have a strong enough case to sue:

 - Birnberg Peirce Solicitors – there is an enquiry form on this page; mark your enquiry for the attention of Kate Thomas or Sarah McSherry.